Explorer7656/CEO-finder/README.md

 # CEO-finder
-This project can find the name of the CEO/Founder of a company by using company name and main-page URL as inputs.
+This project finds the name of the CEO/Founder of a company by using company name and main-page URL as inputs.

 ## Features